 Before 1945, a Committee of Management, chaired by the Curator (Director) was responsible for the Museum’s development.
-For much of its history, the Museum reported to the Minister for Public Instruction, later the Minister for Technical Education.
-Today it is a statutory body in the Department of Justice, responsible to the Deputy Premier and Minister for the Arts.
+For much of its history, the Museum reported to the Minister for Public Instruction, later the Minister for Technical Education and most recently the Department of Justice.
+Today it is a statutory body in the Department of Planning and Environment, responsible to the Deputy Premier and Minister for the Arts.

 Since 1945 the Museum has operated under the authority of its own Act of Parliament, The Museum of Applied Arts and Sciences Act, 1945.
 It provides for the appointment of nine Trustees who, subject to the direction and control of the Minister, exercise the powers conferred by the Act.

 The Minister for the Arts is responsible to Parliament for operations of the Museum.
-The Hon Troy Grant MP is Minister for the Arts.
+The Hon.
+Don Harwin MP is Minister for the Arts.

-MAAS is a statutory body in the Department of Justice.
+MAAS is a statutory body in the Department of Planning and Environment.